Montana/manifest/README.md

 ---

 **NB**: All these scripts, mini programs, and obviously the `.travis.yml` file I've authored pass the Travis build individually, so if they break please revert your branch in GitHub by using `git revert HEAD`.
-You could also use `git reflog` as well.
+You could also use `git reflog` as well, you _might also_ want to check `git log`, and see `travis whatsup`.

 ---